 The Role of a Class Teacher

-Long time school teacher and WSP class teacher, Anna Rainville describes what it means to be a teacher.
+Long time Waldorf teacher and WSP class teacher, Anna Rainville describes what it means to be a teacher.

 Why Teach Music

-One of the goal of Waldorf education is to foster multiple modes of inquiry (scientific, humanistic, experiential …) into the world.
+One of the goals of Waldorf education is to foster multiple modes of inquiry (scientific, humanistic, experiential …) into the world.
 Music and art play a role in reaching that goal.
-Interview with Jason Childs..
+Interview with Jason Childs.

 The goal of science education in a Waldorf School is to develop the thinking activity rather than only knowing scientific facts, so students can begin asking questions that have never been asked before and open new findings.
 Interview with Michael D’Aleo and Denise McCluskey.